graphile/worker/README.md

 - `concurrency`: The equivalent of the CLI `--jobs` option with the same default value.
-- `nohandleSignals`: If set true, we won't install signal handlers and it'll be up to you to handle graceful shutdown of the worker if the process receives a signal.
+- `noHandleSignals`: If set true, we won't install signal handlers and it'll be up to you to handle graceful shutdown of the worker if the process receives a signal.
 - `pollInterval`: The equivalent of the CLI `--poll-interval` option with the